FAQs

 Must I be detoxed before arriving?

-Since we are not a medical facility, all residents must be detoxed prior to admittance.
-We recommend ladies be substance and alcohol free for at least one week before coming to the House of Hope.
+Because the House of Hope is not a medical facility, all residents must be fully detoxed prior to admittance.
+We recommend that applicants be substance- and alcohol-free for at least one week before arrival to ensure a safe and healthy transition into the program.

 Is smoking allowed?